 |Books and Supplies||$1,200|

 The net out-of-pocket total cost you end up paying or financing though student loans is known as the net price.
-The reported Carthage net price for in-state students $26,991* for the 2011/2012 academic year.
+The reported Carthage net price for in-state students is $27,385* for the 2014/2015 academic year.
 This net price includes housing and meal expenses.